-- a) Manufacturing activities involving Flammable Extraction may be permitted with a Special Permit in the MG zone, as well as MC zone as an Interim Use. - b) Manufacturing activities involving Flammable Extraction may also be permitted with a Conditional Use Permit in the CG and ML zones. - c) All manufacturing activities involving Flammable Extraction must be conducted within a commercial structure.
-Where located within those zones specified under 55.4.8.2.1(b), the structure must meet or exceed the following special setbacks: - i) One thousand feet (1,000') from the boundary of any residentially zoned area or Community Planning Area boundary specified within section 55.4.5.1 - ii) One thousand feet (1,000') from any residence located on a separately owned parcel. - iii) Six hundred feet (600') from any school bus stop currently in use at the time of project review. - iv) An applicant may seek an exception from the special setbacks of this section with a Use Permit.
+- a) Manufacturing activities involving Flammable Extraction may be permitted with a Special Permit and Coastal Development Permit in the MG zone, as well as MC zone as an Interim Use.
+In the MC zone, a Conditional Use Permit and Coastal Development Permit are required for interim cannabis uses. - b) Manufacturing activities involving Flammable Extraction may also be permitted with a Conditional Use Permit and Coastal Development Permit in the CG and ML zones. - c) All manufacturing activities involving Flammable Extraction must be conducted within a lawfully constructed commercial structure.
+Where located within those zones specified under 55.4.8.2.1(b), the structure must meet or exceed the following special setbacks: - i) One thousand feet (1,000') from the boundary of any residentially zoned area or Community Planning Area boundary specified within section 55.4.5.1 - ii) One thousand feet (1,000') from any residence located on a separately owned parcel. iii) Six hundred feet (600') from any school bus stop currently in use at the time of project review.

+iv) An applicant may seek an exception from the special setbacks of this section with a Use Permit.
 Consideration of the Use Permit request shall include an evaluation of the density and location of neighboring residential uses, as well as the composition and location of other nearby development and terrain.
 Authorization of a reduced setback shall include a determination that the proposed area and method of operation include sufficient measures to ensure the public health, safety and welfare of and that the use will not have a detrimental effect on the surrounding community.